electricimp/Usb/examples/FT232RL_FTDI_USB_Driver/README.md

 // Provide the list of available drivers to the USB.Host local host = USB.Host(hardware.usb, [FT232RLFtdiUsbDriver]);

-host.setEventListener(function(eventName, eventDetails) {
+host.setEventListener(function(eventName, eventObject) {
-  if (eventName == "stated") {
+  if (eventName == "started") {
-    local driver = eventDetails;
+    local driver = eventObject;
     server.log("FT232RLFtdiUsbDriver instantiated");

-    // now you can save driver instance or call
+    // now you can save the driver instance
-    // a custom driver API
+    // and/or call methods from the driver custom API
     // For example: driver.write("Test message", callback);
   }
 });

-// Log instructions for user
+// Give instructions for user
 server.log("USB host initialized.
 Please, plug FTDI board in to see logs.");
 ```

-## Driver class base methods
+## Driver mandatory API

-There are two methods which driver must to implement: match and release.
+The driver must implement these methods in order to be integrated into USB Drivers Framework.

 ### match(device, interfaces)